fshowalter/movielog-archive/reviews/shock-waves-1977.md

 Both Cushing and Carradine have roles so minor they’re window dressing, but they’re the best parts of the film.

 Soon, undead Nazis are picking off the stranded visitors.
 They get a lot of help from the script.
 A veteran sailor impales his foot on a sea urchin after tromping barefoot through a murky inland stream.
 Later, five grown men and women lose a sailboat, their only chance at escape, in knee-deep water.
-After that, the survivors flee.
-Knowing the zombies thrive in water, most travel over land.
-One trudges off alone down a waist-deep stream.
+After that, one man decides to flee alone down a waist-deep stream.

 The Nazis themselves are a nameless, nondescript unit of waterlogged storm troopers.
 We see them rising from the ocean depths, their expressionless faces clad with black goggles.
 It’s a memorable visual.
 In part because the film repeats it over and over.
 Nazis walk into the water.
 Nazis walk out of the water.
 Nazis sit up in shallow bogs of water like vampires rising from a coffin.